open-education-hub/binary-security/sessions/information-leaks/README.md

 `Random` canaries are generated when programs start, and are stored in a global variable.
 The global variable can be located in a memory region surrounded by unmapped pages - this protects against information leak attacks (see next section) that dump big memory chunks, since accessing the unmapped pages will trigger a segmentation fault.
 This first method is a little bit hard to implement because the `crt0.o` code (see note below) has to read `/dev/random`.

-The `terminator` canaries contain string termination characters such as 0x00, CR, LF, or -1.
-This is based on the assumption that most buffer overflows happen when string manipulation functions (e.g., strcpy()) are called with bad arguments.
+The `terminator` canaries contain string termination characters such as `0x00`, `CR`, `LF`, or `-1`.
+This is based on the assumption that most buffer overflows happen when string manipulation functions (e.g., `strcpy()`) are called with bad arguments.
 One would want to leak the canary value and then use a buffer overflow to overwrite it with the same value.
 Because string manipulation functions usually stop when termination characters are encountered, it is difficult to use them to overwrite the same value (containing termination characters) over the canary.

 The `random XOR` canaries work by applying a XOR-based algorithm having both a random number (the canary), and the correct address as inputs.
 The attacker has to both obtain the random number, and apply the algorithm on the new return address before building the payload.